vcse59/AI-Chat-Bot/auth-service/README.md

 # OAuth2 Authorization Server

 A FastAPI-based OAuth2 authorization server that handles user authentication, token issuance, and role-based access control.
-This service provides JWT tokens for the Open ChatBot platform.
+This service provides JWT tokens for the ConvoAI platform.

 ## 🌟 Overview

-This authorization server is a critical component of the Open ChatBot platform, providing:
+This authorization server is a critical component of the ConvoAI platform, providing:
 - User authentication and authorization
 - JWT token generation and validation
 - Role-based access control (RBAC)